sundar173/Snake-Game/README.md

 # Snake-Game

-My first attempt at building a game for Fun.
+My first attempt at building a game for Fun in C++.

 The following video helped me with this attempt, https://www.youtube.com/watch?v=PSoLD9mVXTA&list=PLRJuRxIsYMUX3iSmvyWPdKFaCooL455YQ&index=14

+I made further tweaks based on the suggestions given in the comments section of the above video.
+The following summarizes those with code snippets,

 1. To avoid flickering cursor in the .exe file,

 // To avoid flickering cursor
 void ShowConsoleCursor(bool showFlag)